GeoCenter/StataTraining/Day3/Homework/HomeworkAssignment.md

 > - see `help reshape`
 > - after reshaping, run the following code to do some more cleaning of the data
 > ```
+> *cleaning
-> drop IndicatorName //not needed; will be in variable label
+>   drop IndicatorName //not needed; will be in the variable label
->	encode IndicatorCode, gen(ind) //need to encode for reshape
+>	encode IndicatorCode, gen(ind) //need to encode prior to reshaping
->	drop IndicatorCode //no longer needed
+>	drop IndicatorCode //no longer needed since we have the new variable ind
->	order CountryName CountryCode year ind y //reorder for viewing when browsing
+>	order CountryName CountryCode year ind y //reorder for viewing purposes when browsing
 >	lab list ind //list for labeling variables after reshape
 >```

-So, we have all the years and data in two columns, but this still isn't tidy.
+So, we have years and data in two columns, but this still isn't tidy.
 It will be extremely useful for our analysis to have each WDI indicator as a separate variable/column.
 You know what that means...a second reshape!

 > B.4 - Reshape 2
 > - reshape your data so in addition to your year column you will break your data column out by indicator, so you will have a separate column per indicator
 > - see `help reshape`

 With this reshape, we lost the names of our indicators and they are now just numbered stubs.
-Luckily we ran `lab list ind` prior to our reshape and know what the variable are.
+Luckily we ran `lab list ind` prior to our reshape and know which variables are which.

 | n | var | varlabel |
 |---|---------------|--------------------------------------------------------------|